gbohner/coexist/README.md

  </p>

-We use a standard [SEIR model](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology#The_SEIR_model) extended such that we can capture available information both about the disease progression, as well as how accessible various disease states are by testing.
+*COEXI(S)T* is a standard [SEIR model](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology#The_SEIR_model) extended such that we can capture available information both about the disease progression, as well as how accessible various disease states are by testing.
 Being tested might cause a transition in the <span style="display: inline-block;background-color:#FFFCCC">Testing State</span>; the rate of such a transition depends both on the <span style="display: inline-block;background-color:#D1E2FF">Health State</span> ([explanatory table](#healthStates)) as well the details of the test used.

 Our model is age-dependent; individuals are assigned an <span style="display: inline-block;background-color:#FFD4D1">Age State</span>, which strongly influences most transition rates, and allows policies to be applied differentially to different subsets of the population.